natethegreat/Tip-Calculator/README.md

-# iOS Tip-Calculator Demo: "Tip Tally"
+# iOS Tip Calculator Demo: "Tip Tally"
 This is an iOS tip calculator app called "Tip Tally".
 This project was created following the [tip calculator tutorial](https://vimeo.com/102084767) by Tim Lee and the [CodePath](http://codepath.com/) team.

 ##### Time Spent: